 3. Nerve Blocks

-Nerve blocks involve the injection of local anesthetics or corticosteroids around the affected nerves to block pain signals.
+Nerve blocks involve the injection of local anaesthetics or corticosteroids around the affected nerves to block pain signals.
 These injections can provide temporary relief and improve function.

 4. Sympathetic Nerve Ganglion Stimulation